kyanostat/min-info/README.md

 ### Gallery of the inference based on the minimum information dependence model

-* A. Graphical model of continuous and categorical data with the consideration of the second-order interactions
+#### A. Graphical model of continuous and categorical data with the consideration of the second-order interactions

-We apply our model to Palmer Archipelago penguin data.
+- We apply our model to Palmer Archipelago penguin data.

-Red nodes indicate categorical variables; Blue nodes indicate continuous variables.
+- Red nodes indicate categorical variables; Blue nodes indicate continuous variables.

-Red and green cycles indicate the top-2 second-order interationcs.
+- Red and green cycles indicate the top-2 second-order interationcs.

 <img src="img/Figure_MixedGraphicalmodel.png" width="520px">

-* B. Dependence pattern of the mechanism solutions (2-orthogonal frames) and the depths (real values)
+#### B. Dependence pattern of the mechanism solutions (2-orthogonal frames) and the depths (real values)

-We use the Japan meteorological agency catalog of earthquakes.
+- We apply our model to the Japan meteorological agency catalog of earthquakes.

+- aaa

 <img src="img/Figure_mechdepth.png" width="520px">